subscript-publishing/subscript/README.md

 # Development

+## Overview

+- `./apps/SSIOS`
+    + iPad freeform drawing apps:
+        1. `SubscriptDraw` [file extension = `.ss1-drawing`] simple drawing only files
+        2. `SubscriptComposition` [file extension = `.ss1-composition`] multiple drawings organized in a hierarchal manner, it's the notebook version of `SubscriptDraw`, but limited to a single page.
+        3. There is also a notebook version of Subscript that maps to multiple HTML pages but it's yet to integrated with the compiler.
+- `./subscript-compiler`
+    - The compiler implementation for the subscript markup language (i.e. `.ss` files).
+Can be used directly, or indirectly in an automated manner VIA the `subscript` build tool.
+- `./ss-language-server`
+    + Dev tools/plugins for your text-editor
+        - `./ss-language-server/vscode-subscript-markup-language`
+            + Basic syntax highlighting for `.ss` files.
+        - `./ss-language-server/vscode-subscript-autocomplete`
+            + Basic autocomplete for `.ss` files.
+        - Eventually there will be a rust language server that uses the compiler for analysis.
+But for now, the rust project (`ss-language-server`) is currently unimplemented, since `vscode-subscript-markup-language` and `vscode-subscript-autocomplete` works well enough for an MVP...
+- `./subscript`: an opinionated build tool.
+- `./example-project`: Example project showcasing a subscript project using the `subscript` toolchain.
+- `./format-ss-drawing`: internal (used by `subscript-compiler`)
+    + Parser for `.ss1-drawing` and `.ss1-composition` files and SVG compiler for each format respectively.

 ## Issues

+Regarding the following image:
-I'm having a hard time laying out drawings in a compact manner on the right, as opposed to the HTML target on the left:
+- I'm having a hard time laying out drawings in a compact manner on the right (i.e. for the PDF target), as opposed to the HTML target on the left.
+For some reason LaTeX really wants to display drawings on it's own page.
+I’ve tried tons of StackOverflow snippets and have yet to find a solution…

 ![Include syntax example](assets/preview-images/latex-issue.jpg)